surjithkm/surjithkm/README.md

 - 👋 Hi there, I’m Surjith
 - 🌱 Program manager by profession.
-Learning and experimenting with AI ML algorithms is a hobby outside my 9 to 6
+Learning and experimenting with AI ML algorithms as a hobby/passion
 - 💞️ I’m interested to colloborate and productize AI ML to solve social issues (non-profit)
 - 📫 You can reach me through linkedin profile Link: linkedin.com/in/surjith-kumar-mayalagan-77aa9594